 One time I thought this will never go away but I did.
 It took about 3-4 weeks to get rid of any pain.
 But as I’ve said earlier – it’s still not the best experience.

-The shoe still feels too tight for me at times, mostly during more aggressive movements when the midfoot flexes or during cuts.
-No extra length or slipping issues though – I don’t have any unwanted dead space so at least the fit itself is fine.
+The shoe still feels too tight for me at times, mostly during more aggressive movements when the midfoot flexes, such as cuts or quick take-offs.
+No slipping issues or dead space though – I don’t have any unwanted room length-wise so at least that’s a pass.

 Another thing I noticed is the lack of any major padding in the insides of the shoe.
 With such an issue from the lace section & the shoe being narrowly shaped in general – you’d think that Adidas would balance this out and at least put some nice pillows for added comfort.

 There’s some minimal padding around the ankle area but it’s barely felt.
-Not that the shoe feels terrible without the padding – I’d just expected it, especially when Adidas is typically a huge fan of straight-up excessive padding in some of their shoes.
-And I love it.
+Not that the shoe feels terrible without the padding – perhaps I just expected more, especially when Adidas is typically a huge fan of straight-up excessive padding in some of their shoes.
+I love that.

-Besides that, the shoe does have some positives – it feels really light & fast, it’s breathable, feels compact in just about every way.
+Besides all that, the shoe does have some positives – it feels really light & fast, it’s breathable, feels compact in just about every way for a guard or a nimble wing player.

 Nothing out of the ordinary from Adidas – classic herringbone taken into 2020 territory and modified & combined with another pattern.
 For the better or worse.